-An expert trying to acquire a job in KSA has an added advantage when familiar with the laws in the Labour Law.
+An expert trying to acquire a job in KSA has an added advantage when familiar with the laws in Labour Law.

-In the case that you have no idea of the provisions of labor, it is necessary to have this list to ensure:
+In the case that you have no idea of the provisions of labor.
+It is necessary to have this list to ensure:

 1. You’re working on the right days.